naumanaarif/data-structures-python/README.md

-# Implementing Data Structures in Python
+# Implementing Data Structures & Algorithms in Python

 Data structure is a storage that is used to store and organize data.
 It is a way of arranging data on a computer so that it can be accessed and updated efficiently.